Jaguar Associate Group By-Laws as Amended December 2023

 ARTICLE IV - MEMBERSHIP

 A. Membership in the Jaguar Associate Group shall be open to all owners of a Jaguar automobile upon acceptance of the application and payment of the first year’s annual membership fee (which includes basic name badges and membership in JCNA).
-The dues will apply to the registered member and their spouse/partner who together constitute the member.
-New Members joining between October 1 and December 31 will be given the option to join JAG at the standard rate with membership good through December 31 of the following year but with membership in JCNA beginning on January 1 of the following year.
+The dues will apply to the registered member and their spouse/partner/household who together constitute the member.
+New members joining between October 1st and December 31st of each year shall pay dues of 100% of the following year JAG membership dues and 125% of the current annual JCNA membership dues and shall be paid-up members through December 31st of the following year.
 After the first calendar year of membership, continuation of membership requires payment of the then current annual membership fee on or before January 31st of each successive calendar year.

 B. A Jaguar automobile is defined as a body and/or chassis, whether modified or not, manufactured by or for Jaguar Cars Ltd. or its predecessors, Swallow and SS Cars, and powered by an engine manufactured by or for Jaguar Cars Ltd. or its predecessors.
 Registered owners of Daimler automobiles models that were continued in manufacture or were initially manufactured by Jaguar Cars Ltd. or were initially manufactured by Jaguar Cars Ltd. subsequent to the acquisition in 1960 of the Daimler Motor Company by Jaguar Cars Ltd. shall be eligible for membership.
 Jaguar-powered replicas of Jaguar models and Jaguar powered hybrids such as Lister and Tojeiro Jaguars will be considered for membership by the JAG Board on a case-by-case basis.
 Replicas and hybrids shall be identified as such in the Club Roster and JCNA Registry.